rticommunity/rticonnextdds-examples/examples/connext_dds/keyed_data/c/README.md

 function called connextdds_add_example that defines all the necessary constructs to:

-1.Run RTI Code Generator to generate the serialization/deserialization code for the types defined in the IDL file associated with the example.
+1. Run RTI Code Generator to generate the serialization/deserialization code for the types defined in the IDL file associated with the example.

-2.Build the corresponding Publisher and Subscriber applications.
+2. Build the corresponding Publisher and Subscriber applications.

-3.Copy the USER_QOS_PROFILES.xml file into the directory where the publisher and subscriber executables are generated.
+3. Copy the USER_QOS_PROFILES.xml file into the directory where the publisher and subscriber executables are generated.

 You will find the definition of connextdds_add_example, along with detailed documentation, in